patryk-kawalarz/angular-dynamic-meta-tags/README.md

-# Angular SEO dynamic meta tags
+# Angular SEO meta tags for social media sharing

 This NodeJS application can easly display angular website with dynamic meta tags.
 Now we can see a proper meta tags of links shared via Facebook, Twitter etc. Data can be load asynchronous.